-Here's the Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad
+Here's Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad

 - 1TB: $2,079

-Launches in Sierra Blue, Graphite, Silver and Gold.
+Colours: Sierra Blue, Graphite, Silver and Gold.

-iPhone 13 Pro Max: available for pre-order September 17th, launches September 24th
+Available for pre-order September 17th, launches September 24th

 - 128GB: $1,549